Skip to content

 VBI is a gap in the sequence of lines which is used in analog television.
 During VBI no picture information is transmitted, allowing some time while the electron beam of a cathode ray tube TV returns to the top of the screen.
 VBI field is not visible, but it contains the information necessary for picture synchronization.
 Besides that, it may contain such information as teletext or closed captions.

-In order to describe teletext information in the PMT (Program Map Table) of the resulting MPEG_TS stream, you should specify the following option in the stream settings:
+Flussonic allows to describe teletext information in the PMT (Program Map Table) of the resulting MPEG-TS stream in two ways:

 ttxt_descriptors=page:lang:type[,page:lang:type]...